You are headed to the Pentagon! A place where you can get all the exercise you need just walking in from the parking lot!

 Gettysburg (84 miles), Hershey (130 miles), Lancaster (120 Miles)

 There are three unique Pennsylvania cities within a three hour drive of the metro area.
-Relive the civil war in Gettysburg, learn the unique story of Milton Hersey and visit the famous amusement park in Hershey, or immerse yourself in the life of the Amish in Lancaster, PA.
+Relive the civil war in Gettysburg.
+Learn the unique story of Milton Hersey.
+Visit the famous amusement park in Hershey, or immerse yourself in the life of the Amish in Lancaster, PA.

 A little further away at about 138 miles, it will take you three hours to make this drive, but is well worth the trip!
 Make like Rocky and take a run up the steps of the Philadelphia Museum of Art.
 History comes alive on Independence Mall and at the Liberty Bell.
 Local Philly cuisine is available at the historic Reading Terminal Market.